Is the drink package worth it on Royal Caribbean?

 There is no question a beverage package has the potential to save money, but the real question is if you will drink enough every day of your cruise to make the purchase worthwhile.

-Consider the drinks you want: It is important to think if you are interested in alcoholic, non-alcoholic drinks.
+Consider the drinks you want: It is important to think if you are interested in drinks with liquor or no liquor.
 Soda only?
-Can you see yourself ordering sodas, coffee, juice and alcoholic beverages often?
+Can you see yourself ordering sodas, coffee, juice and cocktails often?

 How much can you drink everyday: Anyone can make a drink package worthwhile on one day, but over the duration of your cruise, can you (and will you want to) drink enough.